nagyist/opendialog-dev-environment/README.md

 - In Preferences > Languages & Frameworks > PHP next to the CLI Interpreter drop-down click on the three dotted lines to add a new interpreter.
 - Click on + and select "From Docker, Vagrant, VM Remote"
 - In the "Configure Remote PHP Interpreter pop-up select Docker Compose"
-- Then add the Docker Compose configuration file that is in opendialog-development-environment.
+- Then add the Docker Compose configuration file that is in opendialog-dev-environment.
 - PhpStorm will automatically pick-up the available services, select `workspace` from the drop-down.
 Confirm to close the pop-up.
 - In CLI Interpreters next to "php executable" click the reload phpinfo button.
-If that is succesfully retrieves the phpinfo you are one step closer.
+If that is succesfully retrieving the phpinfo you are one step closer.
 - Confirm the interpreter and in the following page add path mappings from whatever your local path is to the root of the OpenDialog application to `/var/www/opendialog/`.
 - Next go to Preferences > Languages & Frameworks > PHP > Test Frameworks and add 'PHPUnit by Remote Interpreter' and select the `workspace` interpreter.
 - Make sure that "Use Composer Autoloader" is selected and add `/var/www/opendialog/vendor/autoload.php` as the path to script.